How Much Is Pet Insurance in Minnesota?

 Average Pet Insurance Cost in Minnesota: Bottom Line

-Pet insurance in Minnesota costs more than most states.
+Pet insurance in Minnesota costs more than in most states.
 Expect to pay around $30 monthly for cats and $55 for dogs, though your actual costs depend on your pet's breed, age and coverage choice.

 Want better rates?
 First, determine what coverage you actually need, then shop around.
 Get quotes from several insurers before you commit.